|

 For Mac OSX users wanting to transfer .SYX sysex files, we

 Librarian.
-If you are running an older Mac OS (OS 9.2.2 or
+If you are using an older Mac please see the box

 For OS X Macs: